 You may only use one address when making an application.
-The child's normal place of permanent residence will normally be a residential property at which the parent or person(s) with parental responsibility for the child resides at the latest date for receiving applications for admission to the school.
+The child's normal place of residence will be the property at which the child and the parent or person(s) with parental responsibility lives when the application is made.
+You should notify the admissions team if your address changes after your application is submitted.